-Turkey-Dutch relations take dip after Turkish officials barred
+Turkey-Dutch relations shatter after Turkish officials barred

-The escalating dispute between Turkey and the Netherlands spilled over into Sunday, with a Turkish minister unable to enter her consulate after the Dutch had already blocked a visit by the foreign minister, prompting President Recep Tayyip Erdogan to call the Dutch “Nazi remnants.”
+The escalating dispute between NATO allies Turkey and the Netherlands hit a new low Sunday, with a Turkish minister escorted out of the country less than a day after Turkey’s foreign minister was denied entry, prompting President Recep Tayyip Erdogan to call the Dutch “Nazi remnants.”

+The diplomatic clash was over plans by Turkish government officials to campaign in the Netherlands for a referendum back home.
+Family and Social Policies Minister Fatma Betul Sayan Kaya had arrived in the country from Germany but was prevented from entering Turkey’s diplomatic compound in Rotterdam, setting up a standoff with armed police.
+She was later sent under escort back to Germany.

+As she was approaching the German border, Kaya wrote that “the whole world must take action against this fascist practice!
+Such a treatment against a woman minister cannot be accepted.”

+“He lied to us and didn’t tell the truth,” the mayor said.
+“The deception worsened when they drove in different columns to Rotterdam” to try to fool Dutch authorities.

+Hundreds of pro-Turkey protesters scuffled with police into the night in Rotterdam.

-Turkish Foreign Minister Mevlut Cavusoglu was barred from landing in the Netherlands on Saturday and Turkish officials then closed off the Dutch Embassy and called its ambassador no longer welcome, sinking relations even deeper in the diplomatic standoff over plans by Turkish officials to address political rallies in Europe.
+The diplomatic clash with Kaya came after Turkish Foreign Minister Mevlut Cavusoglu was barred from landing in the Netherlands on Saturday and Turkish officials closed off the Dutch Embassy and called its ambassador no longer welcome.

-About 1,000 pro-Turkish protesters gathered outside their country’s consulate in Rotterdam after Family and Social Policies Minister Fatma Betul Sayan Kaya was prevented from entering it after travelling to the Netherlands from Germany.

-She insisted the “Netherlands is violating all international laws, conventions and human rights by not letting me enter.”
-Early Sunday, NOS network showed pictures of a woman, protesting, being taken to another car, amid media reports the minister was being taken back to Germany.

-The mayor of Rotterdam issued an emergency order late Saturday in an attempt to contain a pro-Turkish demonstration which has turned into a flashpoint of the quickly deteriorating relations.

-Mayor Ahmed Aboutaleb said he needed special powers to assure security throughout the centre of the city fearing that more people would join the demonstration and there was “serious concern” that riots might ensue.

-The Dutch first withdrew the landing rights of the foreign minister because of objections to his intention to attend a rally in Rotterdam for a Turkish referendum on constitutional reforms to expand presidential powers, which the Dutch see as a step backward from democracy.
+The Dutch barred Cavusoglu from entering because of objections to his intention to attend a rally in Rotterdam for a referendum on constitutional reforms to expand Erdogan’s powers, which the Dutch see as a step backward from democracy.
+Turkish officials have been campaigning in various European cities with Turkish populations before the April 16 vote.

+The Dutch government said it withdrew landing permission because of “risks to public order and security,” leading Cavusoglu to say: “So is the foreign minister of the Turkish republic a terrorist?”

 Erdogan told a rally in Istanbul that the Dutch “do not know politics or international diplomacy.”
 He compared them to “Nazi remnants, they are fascists.”